 With the roof up, the cabin is almost as quiet as the Coupe’s.
 Roof down, you get a lot more wind noise and disturbance, but it’s not tiring.
 The roof retracts fully at speeds of up to 30mph, and it takes 19 seconds.

 Even in Convertible form, the Conti is a car that simply removes you from the fripperies of the outside world.
-You push the starter button, and you barely hear a peep from the W12 engine, and with a gentle press of the accelerator pedal, you hear a faint, unobtrusive waffle as you’re sent on your way with incredible smoothness.
+Whether you choose the 550-horsepower V8 petrol engine or the W12, which has an even more outlandish 635 horsepower, performance is thunderous and refinement is off the scale.
+With a gentle press of the accelerator pedal you hear a faint, unobtrusive waffle as you’re sent on your way with incredible smoothness.
 Press the pedal harder, and that waffle becomes a warble as the nose of the car lifts and you’re hurtled toward the horizon at what feels like warp speed.

-The engine works in imperceptible harmony with the dual-clutch automatic gearbox, which is a first for Bentley and has been co-developed with Porsche.
+Both engines work in imperceptible harmony with a slick dual-clutch automatic gearbox, which is a first for Bentley and has been co-developed with Porsche.
 It swaps gears with every ounce of smoothness you’d expect from a Bentley, and the changes are sufficiently quick that you never have to wait for the engine to gird its loins for an overtake.
 The power is simply there, on tap, every time.